 Other Debts, Income & Savings

 Apart from her mortgage, Ms Smith has no other outstanding loans or consumer credit debt.
 She has £10,000 in ISA stocks and shares.
 Additionally, she has a lodger who pays £650 rent every month which contributes towards her mortgage payments.

 Ms Smith is unsure if she should retire immediately and use the lump sum from her pension along with her £10,000 of savings to pay off her mortgage early or invest.

 Although paying off her mortgage early seems ideal as she could start her retirement mortgage-free, it would also leave her without an emergency fund to fall back on.
-If she needed money in a hurry, Ms Smith would have to rely on expensive high-cost credit facilities like her credit card or personal loans with high interest rates to tide her over.
+If she needed money in a hurry, Ms Smith would have to rely on expensive high-cost credit like her credit card or instant payday loans with high rates to tide her over.

 Another factor to consider is the terms of her mortgage.
 Are there any reasons not to pay it off right now?

 What Should You Consider Before Paying off a Mortgage?

 Before using her lump sum and savings to pay off her mortgage, Ms Smith should first go through its terms and conditions.
 Many mortgage providers allow a certain amount in overpayments each year but have an early repayment penalty.
 This means that paying back her mortgage in full could cost considerably more than the £120,000 she now has at her disposal.
 Yes, you read that correctly.
 Repaying your mortgage in full ahead of time could translate into overpaying your mortgage!

 To calculate whether it is worth it, she needs to subtract the interest she would pay on her mortgage from the interest she would earn on her pension until November 2019.
 She should then compare this figure to the early repayment fees charged by her mortgage provider.